stackshareio/awesome-stacks/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## tl:dr;

+- Edit the README file
+- Add a new stack using markdown
+- Open a pull request
+- StackShare team approves or gives feedback on the PR
+- When merged, your stack will appear in the README and on [awesomestacks.dev](https://awesomestacks.dev/)

 ## What should I contribute?

 The goal of Awesome Stacks is to gather a variety of tech stacks that are widely recognized to be good at solving a particular problem or implementing a certain feature, like "user authentication" or "handling file uploads" or "adding site search" or "building mobile apps".
 Because there is usually more than one way to build a feature, there may be multiple awesome stacks with the same goal in mind, each one having a different approach and tools.